cloud-gov/common-pipelines/container/README.md

    * Copy over the contents of the external repo's Dockerfile and modify it so that it builds with our base hardened image.
    * Set the Dockerfile location in the relevant sections of the `vars.yml` file.
 2. Fork the external repository to the cloud.gov organization.
-   * Modify the Dockerfile and any other configuration files as necessary.
+   * Modify the Dockerfile to use the base hardened image and modify any other configurations necessary.
    * Proceed as you would for an internal repository.
+3. Fork the external repository and add code to manually harden the image
+   * This is only necessary for images that can't be made to work with our base hardened image

 Adding a Dockerfile to the `common-pipelines` repo is preferred over forking a repo when possible, as this adds less maintenance burden.